-A crisis counselor is sent by the Catholic Church to a small Chilean beach town where disgraced priests and nuns, suspected of crimes ranging from child abuse to baby-snatching from unwed mothers, live secluded, after an incident occurs.
+A crisis counselor is sent by the Catholic Church to a small Chilean beach town where disgraced Priests and nuns, suspected of crimes ranging from child abuse to baby-snatching from unwed mothers, live secluded, after an incident occurs.

-Four catholic priests, now excommunicated, share a secluded house in a small coastal house of Chile where they are are supposed to atone for their sins.
-Their quiet routine, placed under the supervision of Mother Monica, is disturbed by the coming of a fifth man.
-The newcomer, a pedophile, appears as a most unwelcome reminder of their own tainted lives...Written by
+Four Catholic Priests, now excommunicated, share a secluded house in a small coastal house of Chile, where they are are supposed to atone for their sins.
+Their quiet routine, placed under the supervision of Mother Mónica (Antonia Zegers), is disturbed by the coming of a fifth man.
+The newcomer, a pedophile, appears as a most unwelcome reminder of their own tainted lives.Written by

 7 of 9 people found this review helpful.